247jar/JarUI/README.md

 ### - 2.1 ***I recommend WowUp.io with CurseForge to keep all addons updated with just 1 click - yes, including ElvUI: ``https://wowup.io/``***

--- inside WowUp.io app, look at top right hand corner, next to "Check Updates", click on the vertical menu dots and import this String: https://github.com/247jar/JarUI/blob/main/WowUpio_CF_string.txt
+- Inside the WowUp.io app, look at top right hand corner, next to "Check Updates", click on the vertical menu dots and import this String: https://github.com/247jar/JarUI/blob/main/WowUpio_CF_string.txt
+-- This is install ALL addons (including ElvUI) that I use directly.

 ### - 2.2 ALL the addons that I currently use and are well maintained in Dragonflight:

 - `AdiBags` (is my bag addon of choice because ***C A T E G O R I E S***) -- Position & size: Scale 90%, Max bag height 42%